Ledger-Donjon/scaffold/docs/fpga_bus_bridge.rst

 - ``PMSK``: Awaiting for polling mask.
 - ``PVAL``: Awaiting for polling value.
 - ``SIZE``: Read/write size fetch.
-If the command does not require size parameter, use 1.
+If the command does not require size parameter, use value 1 by default.
 Otherwise, wait and store next byte received on UART.
 - ``LOOP``: Preload polling address on the bus for P1 and P2 states.
 Return to initial state if all bytes have been read or written.
-- ``WAIT``: Wait for UART to be ready to transmit a byte.
+- ``ACKW``: Wait for UART to be ready to transmit an acknoledge byte.
 This also acts as a delay cycle required for data bus to be available (due to pipelining).
-- ``SEND``: Send result byte on UART (command acknowledge or register value).
+- ``ACKS``: Send result byte on UART (command acknowledge or register value).
 - ``P1``: First polling state.
 Assert bus read signal.
 Due to pipelining, the data read from the bus is available to the rest of the logic at ``P2``.
 - ``P2``: Second polling state.
 Used for pipelining (registers the data read